4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     return libc
 ```

-Our next goal is to achieve arbitrary read/write.
+Our next goal after leaking an address is to achieve `arbitrary operation read / write`.
-To do that, we need to either leak the PIE base or find a negative index that lets us overwrite the dump buffer’s pointer.
-That would allow us to read from or write to any address.
+To do so, in our case we need to get `PIE base address` and find a negative index that lets us overwrite the dump buffer’s pointer, and that would allow us to read from or write to any address.

-I found that the dump buffer for index `-259` contains its own address (loop pointer).
-We can leak it or overwrite its first byte to make it point to any PIE address we want.
+I found that the dump buffer for index `-259` contains its own address on the `.BSS section` (loop pointer), so we can both use it to leak `PIE` and overwrite it with any other address we want.

 Here’s the function that leaks that index:
 ```py